Conner-Appleby/Conner-Appleby/README.md

 ## Hi there 👋 my name is Kib-by!
+## I'm currently working on the Bowtiedbyber Bootcamp Express
+## I'm currently learning Linux, Python, Traffic analysis, and a whole lot more!
 <!--
 **Kib-by/Kib-by** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- ##🔭 I’m currently working on the Bowtiedcyber Bootcamp Express
+- 🔭 I’m currently working on the Bowtiedcyber Bootcamp Express
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...